Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Metric independent formulation of velocity profile for most general axisymmetric spacetime

-As already mentioned, low angular momentum non self-gravitating axisymmetric inviscid accretion will be considered in our work.
-To begin with, consider a generic (3+1) stationary axisymmetric space-time endowed with two commuting Killing fields, within which the the back reactionless three dimensional general relativistic fluid equations will be looked upon.
-In such a space-time, the combined Euler and continuity eqauations take the form where $v^{\mu}$ is the time like fibre bundle (a tangent vector field in the present context) defined on the manifold constructed by the family of streamlines.
-The normalisation condition corresponding to the velocity vector field $v^{\mu}$ is taken to be $v^{\mu}v_{\mu}=-1$. $c_s$ is the speed of propagation of the acoustic perturbation embeded in the accreting fluid and $\rho$ is the local rest mass energy density of the fluid.
-For a single temperature fluid, $\rho$ can be replaced by the particle number density.
+We consider a generic (3+1) stationary axisymmetric space-time endowed with two commuting Killing vector fields, within which the three dimensional general relativistic fluid (without the back reaction) field will be examined.
+In such a space-time, the combined Euler and the continuity equation take the form where $v^{\mu}$ is the time like fibre bundle (a tangent vector field in the present context) defined on the manifold constructed by the family of streamlines.
+The normalisation condition corresponding to the velocity vector field $v^{\mu}$ is taken to be $v^{\mu}v_{\mu}=-1$. $c_s$ is the speed of propagation of the acoustic perturbation embedded in the accreting fluid and $\rho$ is the local rest mass energy density of the fluid.
+For a single temperature fluid $\rho$ can be replaced by the particle number density.